-- Instructional Videos and Supporting Resources: - Grades K-4: An assigned team of staff across Uncommon created a series of instructional videos that were posted to an in house created Google Site.
+• Instructional Videos and Supporting Resources:

+- o Grades K-4: An assigned team of staff across Uncommon created a series of instructional videos that were posted to an in house created Google Site.
 Each instructional video included a supporting resource for students that guided learning.
-Accompanying student work packets aligned to instructional videos were mailed to all K-4 Uncommon students by 3/27/20. - Grades 5-8: An assigned team of staff across Uncommon created a series of instructional videos.
-The videos and resources were posted to a shared Google Drive, from which teachers then posted to their own Google Classrooms.
-Each instructional video included a supporting resource for students that guided note taking. - Student Practice Tasks/Deliverables: In addition to tasks assigned by the instructional videos, students were also assigned work to practice mastery of previously learned material. - Grades K-4: Each week, students submitted two designated deliverables- 1 reading and 1 math to their teacher by sending a picture/scan of their work via email/text. - Grades 5-8: Each week, 1-2 tasks per content area were designated as a "deliverable," which students submitted to their teacher by sending a picture/scan of their work via email/text. - Teacher Office Hours: Teachers maintained daily office hours Monday through Thursday from 9am 11am and 2pm 4pm.
+In addition, remote students participated in live classes with their teachers on Zoom throughout the week. - o Grades 5-8: An assigned team of staff across Uncommon created a series of instructional videos.
+The videos and resources were posted to a shared GoogleDrive, from which teachers then posted to their own Google Classrooms.
+Each instructional video included a supporting resource for students that guided note taking.
+In addition, remote students participated in live classes with their teachers on Zoom throughout the week. - Student Practice Tasks/Deliverables: In addition to tasks assigned by the instructional videos, students were also assigned work to practice mastery of previously learned material. - Grades K-4: Each week, students submitted two designated deliverables- 1 reading and 1 math to their teacher by sending a picture/scan of their work via email/text. - Grades 5-8: Each week, 1-2 tasks per content area were designated as a "deliverable," which students submitted to their teacher by sending a picture/scan of their work via email/text. - Teacher Office Hours: Teachers maintained office hours Monday through Thursday from 9am 11am and 2pm 4pm.
 During this time, students were able to ask questions and teachers could give feedback on work that was submitted to ensure students were understanding the content.
-Teachers could also schedule extra touchpoints with students who needed additional support over the course of the week. - Teacher/Parent Check-In (K-2) or Teacher/Student Check-In (3-8): To maintain a personal touchpoint with individual students to ensure their well-being and to maintain community, all teachers scheduled 10 20-minute check-ins with students at least one time per week.
+Teachers could also schedule extra touchpoints with students who needed additional support over the course of the week.

+- Teacher/Parent Check-In (K-2) or Teacher/Student Check-In (3-8): To maintain a personal touchpoint with individual students to ensure their well-being and to maintain community, all teachers scheduled 10 20-minute check-ins with students at least one time per week.
 The goals of the check-in included: checking in on student well-being, determining if students have any personal/family needs, providing feedback or answering questions about student work.
 (For grades 5-8 these check-ins were split by advisories or by content area(s) based on school leader discretion). - School leaders (Principals and Directors of Operation) also provided support as needed to ensure the academic progress and wellness of students.
 Additionally, if a teacher was struggling to reach a student and/or the student was not completing their work, a school leader followed up with the student and/or family to reset expectations and help determine solutions to any issues.